 - Odd pressure when you open and close your mouth

 - Head, neck or ear pain, especially in the morning

-Dr. Moore looks for the signs of teeth grinding and TMJ during routine dental visits with the goal of offering early intervention to help patients avoid complex problems and damage.
+Dr. Moore looks for the signs of teeth grinding and TMD during routine dental visits with the goal of offering early intervention to help patients avoid complex problems and damage.

 - Structural imbalance in the fit of the bite, jaw joints